Justin Turner Player Props: Red Sox vs. Twins

 Justin Turner At The Plate

-- He has scored in 46.4% of his games this year, with more than one run scored in 10.1%.
+- He has scored a run in 32 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.